joshbegley/nyt-latest/previous.md

 **Who Pays for Tariffs?
 Here’s What You Need to Know.**\
 `President Trump has insisted that his new tariffs on America’s largest trading partners will not increase prices for Americans.
-But a review of how they work suggests that is not the case`\
+But a review of how they work suggests that is not the case.`\
 https://nytimes.com/2025/02/02/business/economy/trump-tariffs-what-to-know.html

 **J.T.
 Miller, Elias Pettersson, Kyle Dubas and the winners and losers from the Canucks' big trades**\